Daniel MacPherson

-Daniel MacPherson is an Australian actor and television presenter, known for his roles as Joel Samuels in Neighbours, PC Cameron Tait in The Bill, Sergeant Samuel Wyatt in Sky and Cinemax's Strike Back, Whit Carmichael in the Shane Abbess sci-fi film Infini, Arion Elessedil in The Shannara Chronicles and Hugo Crast in the first filmed adaptation of Isaac Asimov's long running Foundation novel series, loosely adapted as Foundation.
+Daniel MacPherson (April 1980) is an Australian actor and television presenter, known for his roles as Joel Samuels in Neighbours, PC Cameron Tait in The Bill, Sergeant Samuel Wyatt in Sky and Cinemax's Strike Back, Whit Carmichael in the Shane Abbess sci-fi film Infini, Arion Elessedil in The Shannara Chronicles and Hugo Crast in the first filmed adaptation of Isaac Asimov's long running Foundation novel series, loosely adapted as Foundation.
 He also co-hosted Dancing with the Stars for six years while simultaneously starring in a number of Australian dramas such as Wild Boys.

 Early life

-MacPherson was born in Sydney.
-He grew up in Sydney's beachside suburb of Cronulla.
-He was accepted into Mensa at the age of 10 and went on to attend the academically selective school Sydney Boys High School.
-MacPherson competed in triathlons for six years.
-After winning Club Champion Rookie of the Year in 1995, he secured a place in the NSW Championships.
+MacPherson was born in April 1980 in Sydney, to parents Keith and Anne.
+He has a brother Andrew and a sister Brodie.
+MacPherson grew up in Sydney's beachside suburb of Cronulla.
+He was accepted into Mensa at the age of 10, and went on to attend the academically selective school Sydney Boys High School.
+MacPherson competed in triathlons for 25 years, representing Australia as an amatuer at world championship level for Olympic Distance, 70.3, and the Ironman World Championships in Kona, Hawaii.

 Career

-MacPherson was discovered while competing in the Kurnell triathlon in southern Sydney when he was 16.
-He soon landed the role of Joel Samuels in the soap opera Neighbours, starting in 1998.
-Soon after, MacPherson won a Logie Award in 1999 for Most Popular New Talent.
-After leaving the soap in 2002, MacPherson travelled to the United Kingdom to star in a British production of the musical Godspell in which he alternated the lead roles of Jesus and Judas with English entertainer Jonathan Wilkes.
+MacPherson was discovered by a talent scout while stewarding a triathlon in southern Sydney when he was 16.
+After attending some auditions, he was offered an 18-month contract to play Joel Samuels in the soap opera Neighbours, starting in 1998.
+For his performance as Joel, MacPherson won the 1999 Logie Award for Most Popular New Talent.
+After leaving the soap in 2002, MacPherson travelled to the United Kingdom to star in a British production of the musical Godspell in which he alternated the lead roles of Jesus and Judas with British entertainer Jonathan Wilkes.
 During this time MacPherson resided in Notting Hill with close friend Robbie Williams.
 After completing the show, MacPherson was offered the role of PC Cameron Tait in the British drama The Bill, which he played from 2003 until late 2004.
 Upon leaving The Bill, he took a role playing Jesus opposite Edward Woodward as God in The Mysteries.
 This was a drama based on a medieval mystery play cycle in which every scene moved to a different part of Canterbury Cathedral.